 The US Department of Labor (DOL) requires that all general contractors in the US must have a state license.
 To get a license, one must first have an active business and register with the DOL as a contractor.

-The requirements may vary from state to state, but you must determine what your state requires before applying for it.
+The requirements may vary from state to state, but you must determine what your state requires before applying.

 For example, in California, you must be licensed by the Contractor’s State License Board (CSLB).